-When Sebastian calculated the amount of plastic that had been reduced from the initiative so far this year, he was shocked: “We’ve diverted 208,000 kilograms from landfills this year thanks to this change, which is a little bit heavier than the Statue of Liberty.”
+When Sebastian calculated the amount of plastic that had been reduced from the initiative so far this year, he was shocked: “We’ve diverted 186,000 kilograms from landfills this year thanks to this change, which is a little bit heavier than a Boeing 747-400 airplane.”

 He’s proud of this project —and he’s especially proud of Loblaw’s commitment to the Golden Design Rules, which include eliminating excessive plastics where possible.